Do you wonder how to integrate green infrastructure into your daily surroundings? Then, this little guideline is made for you.

 Trees are increasingly recognized for their importance in managing runoff.
 Planting native species of trees in your garden will help soak up water, replenish groundwater aquifers and stabilize soils.
 Their leaf canopies help reduce erosion caused by falling rain.
 They also provide surface area where rain water lands and evaporates.
 Roots take up water and help create conditions in the soil that promote infiltration.

-You can also put some more technical and complex green infrastructures.
-For these ones, you need the help of an expert to settle them down.
+You can also put some more technical and complex green infrastructure solutions.
+For these, you may need the help of an expert to implement.

 Infiltration trenches are excavations in native soil that are filled with geotextile fabric and clean granular stone.
 They are effective at treating stormwater only if the soil has sufficient porosity.
 They are typically designed with a perforated pipe inlet from a relatively clean water source, such as a roof.